-The first thing you should know is that you entirely can conquer it.
+The first thing you should know is how to overcome the fear of climbing.
 You are stronger than your fear.
 However, we cannot promise that we will be able to cure you in just these few hundred words.
 Still, this article aims to set you off on the path towards living free of fear.

 No one method will work the same for everyone.
 Don’t expect a perfect and instantaneous cure as those rarely (if ever) exist.
 It all likelihood, recovery will happen slowly but steadily.
 In other words, think of it as another training goal.
 One for your mind rather than your body.